-We have incurred significant net losses in every year since our inception until the year ended December 31, 2022, including net losses \$326.0 million and \$290.6 million for the years ended December 31, 2022 and 2021 respectively.
-We had net income of \$71.1 million for the year ended December 31, 2020, as a result of revenue recognized associated with our collaboration arrangement with Biogen.
-We have also experienced negative cash flow from operations in every year since our inception, except in certain years in which we received significant cash inflows from collaboration partners which were recognized as revenue.
-As of December 31, 2022, we had an accumulated deficit of \$971.0 million.
+Since our inception, we have incurred significant losses and negative cash flows from operations.
+We have an accumulated deficit of \$1.12 billion through December 31, 2023.
 We expect to incur substantial additional losses in the future as we conduct and expand our research and development activities.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to enable us to fund our projected operations through at least the 12 months following the filing date of this Form 10-K, including our existing commitments as outlined below.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to enable us to fund our projected operations through at least the twelve months following the filing date of this Form 10-K, including our existing commitments as outlined below.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 In the longer term, we anticipate that we will need substantial additional resources to fund our operations and meet future commitments.

-Our existing commitments primarily relate to our obligations under existing lease agreements and the DMSA with Lonza Sales AG ("Lonza") for the development and manufacture of biologic products.
-As of December 31, 2022, operating lease liabilities were \$60.4 million.
-Under the SLC lease which has not yet commenced, we have future undiscounted lease payments totaling approximately \$19.5 million.
-Under the DMSA with Lonza, we had total non-refundable purchase commitments of \$32.3 million as of December 31, 2022, with certain amounts subject to cost sharing with Takeda.
+Our existing commitments primarily relate to our obligations under existing lease agreements, and certain clinical and manufacturing agreements, including the DMSA with Lonza Sales AG ("Lonza") for the development and manufacture of biologic products.
+As of December 31, 2023, operating lease liabilities were \$52.2 million.
+Under the SLC lease which was executed in April 2023, we have future undiscounted lease payments totaling approximately \$13.4 million.
+Under the DMSA with Lonza, and certain other clinical and manufacturing agreements, we had total non-refundable purchase commitments of \$74.0 million as of December 31, 2023, with certain amounts subject to cost sharing with Takeda.
 Further, in the normal course of business, we enter into various firm purchase commitments primarily related to research and development activities.
-We had contractual obligations under other development and manufacturing agreements of \$9.6 million as of December 31, 2022, with certain amounts subject to cost sharing with Takeda.
-In addition, we had firm purchase commitments related to manufacturing equipment for the SLC Facility of \$5.6 million and other commitments of \$1.6 million as of December 31, 2022.
-While the lease obligations span multiple years, the vast majority of the purchase commitments with Lonza and other obligations are due within 12 months.
+While the lease obligations span multiple years, the majority of the purchase commitments with Lonza and other clinical and manufacturing agreements are due within twelve months, with some spanning several years.
 These commitments are more fully described in Note 8, "Commitments and Contingencies" to the consolidated financial statements included in Item 8. of this Annual Report on Form 10-K.